 It is easy to do your analysis when your raw/ source data is in a separate Sheet.
 Because it makes your analysis Sheet cleaner.
 In this post, I will show you how to import data from one sheet to another in Google Sheets.
-Then you can store your raw data in another Sheet and import them as a when required to your analysis using the method described here.
+Then you can store your raw data in another Sheet and import them as and when required for your analysis using the method described here.

 There are multiple ways to import data from one sheet to another in google sheets.
 The “QUERY” and “SORT” functions given below are unique to Google Sheets.
 You can use these functions to import data from one sheet to another in Google Sheets easily.

-You may also interested in How to import data from one Google Sheet to another, and Importing CSV Into Google Sheets (import CSV, TSV, and XLSX).
+You may also be interested in How to import data from one Google Sheet to another, and Importing CSV Into Google Sheets (import CSV, TSV, and XLSX).

 Refer to a single cell in another sheet